 These values and principles have a bearing on the quality of service provided by the courts.
-If any of the Judiciary's services fall below the standards established by the principles prescribed by the Constitution, the public may lose confidence in the justice delivery system.
+If any of the services of the Judicial Service fall below the standards established by the principles prescribed by the Constitution, the public may lose confidence in the justice delivery system.
 The Judiciary has taken steps to improve the quality of court processes and decisions, through training of judicial officers.
-Judicial Symposia are held, where Judges discuss various issues to enhance and improve their judicial The Judges participated in international knowledge and skills. conferences and workshops where they have shared experiences with counterparts within and outside the region.
-Training has been extended to the magistrates through the Judicial Training Institute of Zimbabwe.
-They were exposed to discussions of subject matters in areas of their work, such as human rights, sentencing, criminal and civil procedure, and judgment writing.
-All this was done in order to comply with the constitutional imperative of providing quality service to the people.
+Judicial symposia are frequently held, during which Judges discuss various issues to enhance and improve their judicial knowledge and skills.
+Judges have also participated in international conferences and workshops where they have shared experiences with counterparts within and outside the region.
+Training has been extended to magistrates through the Judicial Training Institute of Zimbabwe.
+In those training sessions magistrates participate in discussions of subject matters in areas of their work, such as human rights, sentencing, criminal and civil procedure, and judgment writing.
+Such training was done in order to comply with the constitutional imperative of providing quality service to the people.

-The performance of judicial officers is generally good.
-The common source of criticism received emanated from litigants who would have had court decisions made against them.
+It is fair comment to suggest that the performance of judicial officers is generally good.
+The common source of criticism received usually emanates from litigants who would have been unsuccessful in cases before the courts.
 The tendency is to blame lack of judicial competence for the loss.
-At worst, they allege corruption.
-Whilst the tendency to blame a judicial officer for a negative decision is understandable in the cases of self-actors who may not be aware of the available legal remedies for redressing the perceived wrong, it becomes a cause of concern when a legal practitioner, who is an officer of court, is involved.
-It is regrettable conduct for a legal practitioner to go on social media or to assemble a press conference to castigate a court decision and insult the judicial officer because he or she made a decision against the legal practitioner's client.
-Whilst constructive and measured criticism of court decisions are welcome and encouraged as they add value to jurisprudential development, no value is added to the justice delivery system from scandalous attacks on the integrity of judicial officers.
+At worst, such litigants allege corruption.
+Whilst the tendency to blame a judicial officer for a negative decision is understandable in the case of self-actors who may not be aware of the available legal remedies for redressing the perceived wrong, it becomes a cause of concern when a legal practitioner, who is an officer of court, is involved.
+It is regrettable conduct on the part of a legal practitioner to go on social media or to assemble a press conference to castigate a court decision or insult the presiding judicial officer because he or she made a decision against the legal practitioner's client.
+Whilst constructive and measured criticism of court decisions is welcome and encouraged as it adds value to jurisprudential development, no value is added to the justice delivery system from scandalous attacks on the integrity of judicial officers.

 The focus on quality service by the Judiciary is not only directed at judicial officers but also at non-judicial members of staff.
 There should be a correlation of good conduct and efficient performance by both judicial and non-judicial members of staff in order for the Judiciary to fulfil its mandate as encapsulated in the Constitution.
 It is in this respect that the Judicial Service Commission introduced the Integrated Electronic Case Management System ("the IECMS") in the courts, on the basis of the belief that the digitisation of the courts would ensure the provision of quality service to the public.

-The refurbishment and rehabilitation of courts being done by the Judicial Service Commission is another area that speaks to the need to provide smart, clean and well equipped halls of justice that create a conducive environment for litigation.
+The refurbishment and rehabilitation of courts being done by the Judicial Service Commission is another area that speaks to the need to provide smart, clean and well-equipped halls of justice that create a conducive environment for litigation.
 Most of the courts are now equipped with new and modern furniture.